 If you can’t afford the money (or time) to go to the spa then why not give yourself some pampering right at home?
 Not only does a foot soak really relax your aching muscles (like that bubble bath from earlier), but giving yourself the gift of something just for you is important from time to time.

-Get dressed in an outfit you love
+Get dressed in something you love

 While we shouldn’t obsess over our looks, taking good care of ourselves is important.
 This kind of pampering is really good for your moral.
 Being a mom is a pretty selfless job and sometimes we can lose ourselves in the process.
 So taking a little time to do get dressed up can really help.